On Call Pastor

 Vicar Itonde Kakoma from Wartburg Seminary, Dubuque, Iowa who will be serving his 18 to 24-month half-time internship here at Redeemer while maintaining his “day job” at the Carter Center.
 Itonde has been at Redeemer for a couple of years already, and we are pleased now to welcome him as part of our pastoral staff during his internship.

-Sandra serves at Redeemer as the Minister to Young Adults and serves at House of the Rock as the Director of Community Life Development and a Worship Curator.
+Sandra serves at Redeemer as the in the area of Children’s Learning and is the director of the J.O.Y.
+Choir.
 Sandra graduated from Boise State University with a Bachelor’s in philosophy.
 She has studied vocal performance and piano for many years, including 3 years at the collegiate level.
-She and Greg have been married for four years and enjoy spending time going to movies and concerts as well as taking walks and playing with their one-year-old black lab puppy, Wally.
+She and Greg have been married for five years and enjoy spending time going to movies and concerts as well as taking walks and playing with their two-year-old black lab puppy, Wally.
 Sandra is excited about where God is leading Redeemer and is overjoyed to be a part of Redeemer’s vibrant community.

 Susan Cordell is one of a few native “Atlantans”!
 Susan joined the Redeemer Ministry Team in 1989, following a 12 year career in the Hospitality Industry.